Hermit crabs socialize to evict their neighbors

-Social animals usually congregate for protection or mating or to capture bigger prey, but a University of California, Berkeley, biologist has found that the terrestrial hermit crab has a more self-serving social agenda: to kick another crab out of its shell and move into a larger home.
+Social animals usually congregate for protection or mating or to capture bigger prey, but a University of California, Berkeley, biologist has found that terrestrial hermit crabs have a more self-serving social agenda: to kick another crab out of its shell and move into a larger home.

 All hermit crabs appropriate abandoned snail shells for their homes, but the dozen or so species of land-based hermit crabs – popular terrarium pets – are the only ones that hollow out and remodel their shells, sometimes doubling the internal volume.
 This provides more room to grow, more room for eggs – sometimes a thousand more eggs – and a lighter home to lug around as they forage.